demisto/content/Packs/TrendMicroDeepSecurity/README.md

 For full documentation, see [_Forward Deep Security events to a Syslog or SIEM server_](https://help.deepsecurity.trendmicro.com/20_0/on-premise/event-syslog.html) on the Deep Security Help Center page.

 ### Define Event Forwarding
-After defining a syslog configuration, you can define event forwarding for the system and/or security events, using the syslog configuration defined in the previous section.
+After defining a syslog configuration, you can define event forwarding for the system events and/or security events, using the syslog configuration defined in the previous section.
 The system events are audit trail events and system alerts that are generated on the DSM, whereas the security events are alerts and notification events that are generated on the DSA from the various Deep Security protection modules.
 Define forwarding for the requested type of events: system events, security events, or both.

 #### Forward System Events
-1. Navigate to _Administration_ &rarr; _System Settings_ &rarr;
+1. Navigate to _Administration_ &rarr; _System Settings_.
 2. Click the _Event Forwarding_ tab.
 3. In the _SIEM_ section, in the _Forward System Events to a remote computer (via Syslog) using configuration_  option, select the relevant syslog configuration that was defined for forwarding the events to the XSIAM Broker VM.
 4. Click **Save**.